About Us

 About the Founding Director

-Aleksandra Bajde is a cultural professional working at the intersection of sustainable development, the arts, interdisciplinary research and collaboration, and social change.
-She completed a trilingual Master’s degree in Advanced European and International Studies at the European Institute in France and holds a Master’s degree in Composition with distinction from the Anton Bruckner Private University in Linz.
-She is currently completing a PhD in Political Science at the University of Vienna, with a research focus on EU cultural diplomacy and international cultural policy.
+Aleksandra Bajde works at the intersection of cultural practice, research, and policy, with a focus on sustainability and international cultural relations.
+She holds a trilingual Master’s degree in Advanced European and International Studies from the European Institute in France and a Master’s degree in Composition with distinction from Anton Bruckner Private University in Linz.
+She completed her PhD in Political Science at the University of Vienna, where her research focused on EU cultural diplomacy and international cultural policy, with particular attention to the Europeanization of cultural diplomacy in small EU member states.

-Alongside her academic work, Aleksandra is active as a freelance composer-performer and works as a project manager at the Austrian Section of the International Society for Contemporary Music.
+Aleksandra is active as a freelance composer-performer and works as a project manager at the Austrian Section of the International Society for Contemporary Music.
 From 2014 to 2018, she served as Project Manager and Secretary of the European Federation of National Youth Orchestras.
 She has also gained professional experience at the Honorary Consulate of the Republic of Slovenia in France and at the Embassy of the Republic of Slovenia in Vienna.
+With over a decade of experience in international cultural project management, her work fosters collaboration between the arts, research, and policy sectors to promote civic engagement, cultural exchange, and cross-sectoral impact.